-4 Go to the device-record form in Using Your Personal Computer and delete the name of the adapter you removed.

-Note: Removing an adapter frees up system resources.
+- 4 Go to the device-record form in Using Your Personal Computer and delete the name of the adapter you removed. - Note: Removing an adapter frees up system resources.
 If you remove an ISA legacy adapter, you must use the Configuration/Setup Utility program to set the previously used resources to [Available].
-For more information, see Chapter 6, "Completing the Installation" on page 59.

-- To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 6, "Completing the Installation" on page 59.
+For more information, see Chapter 6, "Completing the Installation" on page 66. - What to do next - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 6, "Completing the Installation" on page 66.